lpg2709/my-shellscritps/README.md

 # My Shellscritps

-Collection of script that you use to help my laziness to take my hand off the keyboard.
+Collection of script that I use to help my laziness to take my hand off the keyboard.

 ## Scripts inside
-What's in the project is what it does.
+What's in the project is and what it does.

 ##### $ bluefilter.sh
 Decreases the color temperature.